motion/orbit/notes/next-nate.md

 "Demos + Finish docs/website"

-2 - Grid Layout + Docs
 3 - Example-Workspace with apps that run + Docs
-    - see about router + code splitting for orbit, would make initial loads faster 4 - Split out example apps in workspace
+    - see about router + code splitting for orbit, would make initial loads
+    - faster
+    - Grid Layout + Grid Docs
+4 - Split out example apps in workspace
 5 - Polish apps, Share data between apps
 6 - CLI development
-7 -

 - Demo Apps
   - Use CLI to create it